Nicolasbcrrl/h1_First_Steps/README.md

     $ mv oldname newname

-> The **"mv"** command can aloso use to move a directory or a file to another directory.
+> The **"mv"** command can also use to move a directory or a file to another directory.

     $ mv somefile newdir/